-Article 4.1.5 CoC 2009 exempts company-related information, e.g. to investors or current or future employees, including financial data reports on research and development programmes, as well as information on regulatory developments concerning the company and its products.
+Article 4.1 e) Pharmig CoC exempts company-related information, e.g. to investors or current or future employees, including financial data reports on research and development programmes, as well as information on regulatory developments concerning the company and its products.